 In 1949, five cats were brought to Marion Island (South Africa) in the Indian Ocean as a form of pest control.
 The idea was that the cats would help control the mice population.
-However, by 1977 over 3,400 cats were living on the island.
-Since cats hunt more than just mice, the local bird population was at risk.
+However, by 1977, over 3,400 cats were living on the island.
+The local bird population was at risk since cats hunt more than just mice.

 How do Invasive Species Spread?

 Invasive species are most commonly spread through the movement of people.
 More than ever, especially because of globalization, people and goods travel worldwide at a high rate, and occasionally, they pick up uninvited guests along the way.